snapADDY/snapaddy-mapping-doc/_posts/2020-11-10-components.md

 permalink: components
 ---

-The "**components**"-section determines the view of the export modal.
+The "<b>components</b>"-section determines the view of the export modal.
 You can hide fields, make them mandatory, lock them or set a maximum field length.
 It is only necessary to add a configuration here if you want to make a change to the default setting.

-The components for a basic mapping are already predetermined and can be copied [here](https://github.com/snapADDY/snapaddy-mapping-samples/tree/master/components)
+The components for a basic mapping are already predetermined and can be copied <a href="https://github.com/snapADDY/snapaddy-mapping-samples/tree/master/components">here</a>

 Note:
 1. The order of the fields contained in components represents the order of the fields in the snapADDY ExportView